-Introduced a range of place promotion initiatives
+Introduced range of place promotion initiatives

 - Discover South Kesteven is the tourism and visitor economy brand for South Kesteven District Council.
-The brand is well-recognised and supported by a bespoke website, publications, social media presence (TikTok, Facebook, Instagram and Twitter) and through many in-person meetings, networking events, trade shows and business events. - A newly updated Discover South Kesteven website has been created with the visitor in mind.
-The website shares sufficient information to give a taste of the unrivalled attractions the district has to offer.
-The updated website is clean, streamlined, runs smoothly and most importantly is mobile friendly. - The new blog page enables content to be added to the website without creating more tabs and overloading the site with information.
+The brand is well-recognised and supported by a bespoke website, publications, social media presence (TikTok, Facebook, Instagram and Twitter) and through many in-person meetings, networking events, trade shows and business events. - An updated Discover South Kesteven website has been created with the visitor in mind.
+The website shares sufficient information giving a taste of the unrivalled attractions the District has to offer.
+The website is clean, streamlined, runs smoothly and most importantly is mobile friendly. - A new blog page enables content to be added to the website without creating more tabs and overloading the site with information.

-Introduced the Hidden History app
+Introduced Hidden History app